If have a mini split unit that gives an E4, E5, E6, F1, F2, F3 error code a few things can cause this problems.

 It is also possible that the PCB board has gone bad.

 If after testing all the sensors and wiring and they show good this usually points to a bad PCB board.

-Another thing that can case problems is a unit wired wrong or wiring that has a short or open.
+A unit that is wired wrong or wiring that has a short or open can also cause problems.